Elementary Computer Science Grade 1

 Segment Two

-Students will need the following materials: printer, cell phone or scanner, notebook, pencils, erasers, scissors, crayons, glue, and printer paper.
+Students will need the following materials: printer, cell phone or scanner, headset or earbuds, notebook, pen, pencils, erasers, scissors, coloring materials (markers, crayons, colored pencils), glue, tape, stapler, ruler, printer paper, lined paper, colored paper, and general household objects for activities.

 Besides engaging students in challenging curriculum, the course guides students to reflect on their learning and evaluate their progress through a variety of assessments.
 Assessments can be in the form of practice lessons, multiple choice questions, writing assignments, projects, oral assessments, and discussions.
 Core courses will use the state-approved grading scale and Special Area courses will use an S or U grading scale.